 How to Break the Cycle of Addiction & Stop Relapsing

-The cycle of addiction and relapse is a common problem for many people struggling with substance abuse.
+The cycle of addiction and relapse is a common problem for many people struggling with substance use.
 It is estimated that anywhere from 40 to 60% of people will relapse.1 Although this can make lifelong recovery seem out of reach, breaking the cycle of addiction is possible.

 Learn from Relapse